AlexCharlton/site-generator/README.md

 ## Appendix D -- *site-generator* syntax
 Templates contain `$template-variables$` and `$(template expressions)`.
 When templates are expanded, these are replaced with the value of the variable or the result of the expression.

 Content files define configuration variables and content variables.
 The list of configuration variables can be seen in [appendix A](#appendix-a-configuration-variables).
-Content variables can have additional arguments in the form of key-value pairs separated by equal signs.
+Variables are defined by starting a line with the name of the variable, prepended by a colon.
+Variables must be be preceeded by a blank line.
+Content variables can have additional arguments, appearing on the same line as the variable, in the form of key-value pairs separated by equal signs.
+E.g.:

 ```
 :template